Catherine Le Gouis

 Catherine Le Gouis received her degrees from Sorbonne-Paris IV and Yale University.
 She teaches French language, literature, culture, and film, most recently Hugo's “Les Misérables”; Proust's “À la recherche du temps perdu”; and “Le Monde”.
 Research interests include French and Russian literature.
 Selected publications include “Positivism and Imagination”; “Mon Histoire: Mémoires d'une femme de lettres russe à l'époque des Lumières” (coedited); “The Woman on the Cross” (The Russian Review).
 She is currently at work on a biography of the fin-de-siècle Russian muse, Nina Petrovskaya.

 Samba Gadjigo's research focuses on French-speaking Africa, particularly the work of filmmaker Ousmane Sembene.
 In 2001, Gadjigo was instrumental in bringing the Senegalese filmmaker to MHC for screenings and discussions of his work.

-Carolyn Shread is a translator of scholarly and literary texts, including four books by French philosopher Catherine Malabou.
+Carolyn Shread is a translator of scholarly and literary texts, including five books by French philosopher Catherine Malabou.
 Several of her articles propose new paradigms for translation, drawing on Malabou and Bracha Ettinger.
-She has also published on her translation of Les Rapaces by Haitian author Marie Vieux-Chauvet, and is on the editorial board of the Haitian journal Legs et Littérature, as well as assistant editor to Translation: A Transdisciplinary Journal.
+She has also published on her translation of Les Rapaces by Haitian author Marie Vieux-Chauvet, and is on the editorial board of the Haitian journal Legs et Littérature.